 As mentioned above, MassDOT is pursuing federal funding - through the competitive New Starts program managed by FTA - to support the design and construction of the Green Line Extension project.
-MassDOT and the MBTA are honored that the Green Line Extension project has been selected by the FTA for approval into Preliminary Engineering.
+MassDOT and the MBTA are honored that the Green

+Line Extension project has been selected by the FTA for approval into Preliminary Engineering.

 The Green Line Extension project is, in many ways, an excellent candidate project for the New Starts program.
 The project rates well in terms of: its anticipated ridership; its environmental benefits; the extant policies and programs in the corridor and region that encourage public transit usage; and the strong and sustained support for the project from elected officials and the public.
-However, the fundamental financial realities facing the MBTA - a substantial annual operating deficit as well as a multi-billion-dollar backlog in maintenance and upgrade needs - poses a real challenge to the ultimate approval of New Starts funds for the Green Line Extension project that requires collective effort to address and solve.
+However, the fundamental financial realities facing the MBTA - a substantial annual operating deficit as well as a multi-billion-dollar backlog in maintenance and upgrade needs - poses a real challenge to the completion of the application for Entry into Final Design and ultimate approval of New Starts funds for the Green Line Extension project that requires collective effort to address and solve.

 Indeed, MassDOT was required as part of the application for Preliminary Engineering to identify hypothetical policies that would solve the MBTA's structural deficit that, in turn, would allow FTA to participate in funding the Green Line Extension project.
-However, it is clear that in order to garner FTA's financial participation in the project, Massachusetts must move from hypothetical proposals to concrete steps for a long-term fix for the MBTA.
+However, it is clear that in order to complete the before-mentioned application for Final Design and to garner FTA's financial participation in the project, Massachusetts must move from hypothetical proposals to concrete steps for a long-term fix for the MBTA.
 Without this progress, it is virtually certain the FTA will decline providing financial assistance to the project.